-Regular antibiotic use kills the gut microbiota.
-This is because most antibiotics can’t differentiate between healthy and unhealthy bacteria.
-They attack anything that comes in their line of sight, and some of the collateral damage happens to the strains of the beneficial gut bacteria.
+Regular antibiotic use kills the gut bacterial microbiota.
+This is because most antibiotics can’t differentiate between healthy and unhealthy bacteria but the drugs leave Candida albicans intact.
+They attack all the bacteria that come in in their line of sight, and some of the collateral damage happens to the strains of the beneficial gut bacteria.

 4. Red Meat

-Soda is a big no. Soda, especially the one that is sweetened with sugar, contains loads of simple carbohydrates that reduce the diversity of gut bacteria.
+Soda is a big no. Soda, especially the one that is sweetened with sugar, contains loads of simple carbohydrates that reduce the diversity of gut bacteria and encourage yeast overgrowth.
 This can create problems in the long run.

 Taking care of your gut is simple.
 A few changes in your diet, and you are good to go.
 If your gut is functioning well, it simply means your entire system is functioning well.

 Tell us how this post has helped you.
 Just leave a comment in the box below.

 - “Vinegar: Medicinal uses and...”.
 US National Library of Medicine.

 - “Gelatin tannate reduces the proinflammatory...”.
 US National Library of Medicine.